 The "opt" claim shall not be used (no nesting).

-Note that per draft-ietf-stir-passport-div, the "div" authentication service is not required to check for an unbroken chain of authority from the "shaken" PASSporT "dest" TN to the diverting TN before authenticating the current diversion event.
-As long as the "div" authentication service is authoritative for the diverting TN, then it simply adds a "div" PASSporT token containing the following claims:
+Note that per draft-ietf-stir-passport-div, the "div" authentication service is not required to check for an unbroken chain of authority from the "shaken" PASSporT "dest" TN to the TN of the retargeting entity before authenticating the current retargeting event.
+As long as the "div" authentication service is authoritative for the TN of the retargeting entity, then it simply adds a "div" PASSporT token.

-"orig" claim matches the "shaken" PASSporT "orig" claim,

-"div" claim matches the diverting TN,

-"dest" claim matches the Request-URI TN.

 Any breakage in the chain of authority between a "shaken" PASSporT "dest" claim and a Request-URI TN will be detected by the remote verification service in the terminating network to which the request was retargeted.

 STI-VS "div" Verification

-On receiving an INVITE request containing a “shaken” Identity header and one or more “div” Identity headers, an STI-VS shall perform the “div” verification procedures defined in [draft-ietf-stir-passport-divert], with the following restrictions:
+On receiving an INVITE request containing an Identity header with a “shaken” PASSporT token, and one or more Identity headers with “div” PASSporT tokens, an STI-VS shall perform the “div” verification procedures defined in [draft-ietf-stir-passport-divert], with the following restrictions:

 The "div" PASSporT "orig", "dest" and "div" claims must be of type “tn”,